 • Adverse external factors, such as high international interest rates, changes in copper, mineral or other international prices and recession or low growth in Chile's trading partners.
 Changes in international prices and high international interest rates could negatively affect Chile's current account and could increase budgetary expenditures.
 Low copper and mineral prices could decrease the government's revenues and could negatively affect the current account.

-Recession or low growth in Chile's trading partners could lead to fewer exports from Chile, induce a contraction in the Chilean economy and, indirectly, reduce tax collections and other public sector revenues and adversely affect the country's fiscal accounts:
+Recession or low growth in Chile's trading partners could lead to fewer exports from Chile, induce a contraction in the Chilean economy and, indirectly, reduce tax collections and other public sector revenues and adversely affect the country's fiscal accounts;

-- Instability or volatility in the international financial markets, including in particular continued or increased distress in the financial markets of the European Union, could lead to domestic volatility, which may adversely affect the ability of the Chilean government to achieve its macroeconomic goals.
-This could also lead to declines in foreign investment inflows, and in particular portfolio investments; - Adverse domestic factors, such as a decline in foreign direct and portfolio investment, increases in domestic inflation, high domestic interest rates, exchange rate volatility and increased political instability.
+- A continuation of the COVID-19 pandemic and the resulting need to increase public sector expenditures and debt, in amounts that sometimes could be substantial; - Instability or volatility in the international financial markets, including in particular continued or increased distress in the financial markets of the European Union, could lead to domestic volatility, which may adversely affect the ability of the Chilean government to achieve its macroeconomic goals.
+This could also lead to declines in foreign investment inflows, and in particular portfolio investments; - Adverse domestic factors, such as a decline in foreign direct and portfolio investment, increases in domestic inflation, high domestic interest rates, exchange rate volatility and increased political instability, particularly derived from the drafting of a new constitution by Chile's Constitutional Convention.
 Each of these factors could lead to lower growth or lower international reserves; and - Other adverse factors, such as energy deficits or restrictions, climatic or seismic events, international or domestic hostilities and political uncertainty.